-M.10 Future Transport (2019) is SBC's transport plan responding to Hertfordshire County Council (HCC)'s Local Transport Plan 4 (LTP4).
+M.11 Future Town, Future Transport (2019) is SBC's transport plan responding to Hertfordshire County Council (HCC)'s Local Transport Plan 4 (LTP4) and emerging guidance called 'Place and Movement Planning and Design Guide'.
 This brings forward modal shift and sustainable transport measures across the county.
 The document contains a number of policy actions across short term and medium-term plans, and policy guidance must respond to them.

-M.11 The emerging Stevenage Sustainable Travel Town Implementation Plan forms part of Hertfordshire County Council's Local Transport Plan and aims to increase the number of people walking, cycling and using public transport.
+M.12 The emerging Stevenage Sustainable Travel Town Implementation Plan forms part of Hertfordshire County Council's Local Transport Plan and aims to increase the number of people walking, cycling and using public transport.
 The key difference from previous initiatives is that the Sustainable Travel Town will fully integrate behavioural change techniques with infrastructure improvements so that new facilities are fully utilised.
-It is anticipated that the establishment of behaviour change programme sand the delivery of much of the required infrastructure will be delivered within a 4-to-5-year period.
+It is anticipated that the establishment of behaviour change programmes and the delivery of much of the required infrastructure will be delivered within a 4-to-5-year period.
 However, it is essential that mechanisms are put in place to ensure the longevity of the measures.